 Mark trained as a lawyer in British Columbia studying Aboriginal law and working for the Attorney General of British Columbia on the Tsilhqot’in Nation case, now the leading Aboriginal rights and title case in Canada.
 Mark has taught senior courses in law, economics, and history at a downtown Toronto high school for the past 10 years.

-In July of 2015 and this past August, Mark was part of the Elements Adventure Company team that guided the Upper Stikine River wilderness canoeing adventure.
+In July of 2015, August of 2017, and this past August, Mark was part of the Elements Adventure Company team that guided the Upper Stikine River wilderness canoeing adventure.
 An example of personal growth on this trip was Mark’s realization that it is important to create choice for participants when guiding adults in remote wilderness.
 Providing choice helps to initiate action, helps participants solve problems, and helps to create a respectful, caring, creative, and challenging environment we all want and expect.

 Mark B. Bauer, Hons.
 B. Com.(2000), J.D.(2004), B. Ed.(2006)